nikita-astronaut/algorithms-and-data-structures/README.md

 ## Aho-Corasick automaton inexact matching
 This code builds Aho-Corasick automaton in linear time and finds all the inexact matches of string T in string S, that is, finds all offsets so that strings T and corresponding S substring differ in not more that $\alpha$ symbols.

+## Memory manager
+The memory is represented as an array of N elements, which are initially empty.
+Then, one has a sequence of M queries of two types: allocate q_i elements (in the most left position available) or free memory allocated by i-th query.
+As the result, the manager sould return a sequence of M elements where m_i is the position of most left allocated bit of -1 if there was no available memory.
+The algorithm runs in O(M \log M) memory, using heap with delition by keeping pointers to free memory elements and uniting neighboring free memory elements.